meetmonday/xfruncat2/README.md

-# xfruncat — RunCat for Xfce
+# xfce4-runcat-plugin — RunCat for Xfce

 A running cat panel plugin for Xfce that speeds up with CPU load.